Project-Vyre/FinalityMC-web/docs/modpack_help/modpack_help.md

 has_children: true
 permalink: /docs/modpack_help
 ---
-This is where you will find advice on how to progress through the modpack.
+This is where you will find some general advice on how to progress through the modpack.

 I will write down more tips here as time goes on.
 * Thanks to Mystical Agriculture, everything is significantly easier to acquire.
 Build and create to your heart's desire!